-Set up in 2013, Property Partner was exactly as the name implies, allowing individual lenders to purchase buy-to-let property and share in the rental and capital increases, with the platform administering all the work (and taking a cut of fees for the trouble).
-Although there have been several other platforms offering a similar proposition, Property Partner has remained the biggest, possibly the best and certainly the most well known of all platforms of its type.
+Set up in 2013, Property Partner was exactly as the name implies.
+It allows individual lenders to purchase buy-to-let property and share in the rental and capital increases.
+The platform administers all the work (and taking a cut of fees for the trouble).
+Although there have been several other platforms offering a similar proposition, Property Partner has remained the biggest.
+Whether it is the best is debatable, but it is certainly the most well known of all platforms of its type.

 Properties are sourced by the platform and lenders can purchase a share of them and are paid accordingly.
-There appears to be some strategy with the selection of properties: some are located in London, close to the new Crossrail, others are located in areas which are perceived to offer good high price growth.
-Furthermore further discounts are gained on the purchase of properties: typically Property Partner seek to purchase multiple properties in the same block or even a block outright.
-Once a property is bought, it is refurbished and offered to the rental market, and these monies are distributed to investors in the forms of dividends.
+There appears to be some strategy with the selection of properties.
+Some are located in London, close to the new Crossrail, others are located in areas which are perceived to offer good high price growth.
+Furthermore further discounts are gained on the purchase of properties.
+Typically Property Partner seek to purchase multiple properties in the same block or even a block outright.
+Once a property is bought, it is refurbished and offered to the rental market.
+These monies are distributed to investors in the forms of dividends.

-In recent years the property types have expanded: previously only offering residential flats, they now beginning to offer loans such as student developments, commercial properties for shops and offices.
+In recent years the property types have expanded.
+Previously only offering residential developments, they now offer loans such as student developments, commercial properties for shops and offices.
 At the moment all properties are located in the UK.

-The platform is flexible: property shares can be traded at any time at a price of your choosing, just like a regular stock market.
+The platform is flexible: property shares can be traded at any time at a price of your choosing.
+This is much like a regular stock market.
 This has allowed people to benefit from price movements as their shares were worth more than they originally paid for them.
-This can cut both ways though, as some properties on the platform trade at a discount to their original price.
+This can cut both ways though.
+Some properties on the platform trade at a discount to their original price.

 Here is a table showing Property Partner features: